 - Prioritize your tasks…and not just work related ones!

 - Explore different ways of organizing your day

-- Avoid WFH overwhelm
+- Avoid overwhelm

 - And most importantly…get started simply TODAY